$L^2$-cohomology of quasi-fibered boundary metrics: -cohomology of the moduli space of monopoles

 a result that follows alternatively from \cite[Corollary~1]{HHM2004}.
 Since the corresponding $L^2$-harmonic forms are not invariant under the natural $\bbZ_2$-action by the Sen conjecture for $\tcM^0_2$, this means that the quotient $\cN_2= \tcN_2/\bbZ_2$ has no non-trivial $L^2$-harmonic forms with respect to the induced metric $g_{\cN_2}$,

-In particular, this means that the operator $\mathfrak{d}_{S_1}$ is trivial, so that the condition about its $L^2$-kernel is automatically satisfied.
-Moreover, the base of the fiber bundle on the boundary of the compactification of $N_2$ is $\bbR\bbP^2$, which again has no cohomology in middle degree.
-This means that \eqref{qfb.14} holds.
+In particular, this means that condition \eqref{qfb.12b} is autmatically satisfied and that the operator $\mathfrak{d}_{S_1}$ is trivial, which implies that condition \eqref{qfb.12a} for $H_1\le H_1$ is automatically satisfied.
 By Theorem~\ref{qfb.12}, this means that we can find a $\QFB$-metric $g_{\QFB}$ such that \eqref{mms.8} holds, completing the proof of the theorem. \end{proof}

 In middle degree, the intersection cohomology with lower or upper middle perversity can in fact be described in terms of the usual cohomology as the next proposition shows. \begin{proposition} The natural maps